sailoog/openplotter/README.md

 ### To Do list

-- [ ] Write a GUI for startup script to show startup process, inform of errors and show recommendations (changing pi user, access point and VNC passwords)
+- [x] [DONE] Write a GUI for startup script to show startup process, inform of errors and show recommendations (changing pi user, access point and VNC passwords)
 - [ ] Build a better default Node-RED flow to feed freeboard and Node-RED Dashboard
 - [ ] Rebuild calculations.
 - [ ] Rebuild the Actions system to implement the new signalk-server-node plugin to create alarm zones for signalk keys.